 Things to do instead of gaming

-One of the things we were trying to do with our gaming was meet some basic needs.
-If we do not meet those needs in normal healthy ways, we will suffer much stronger urges to game again.
-Some basic needs to cover are social needs, self expression, creativity, a sense of challenge and accomplishment, stress relief, a sense of purpose and meaning, and a sense of safety through control and predictability.
+We were trying to get some basic needs met through gaming.
+If we do not meet those needs in normal healthy ways, we will suffer strong urges to game again.
+Some basic needs to cover are social needs, self expression, a sense of challenge and accomplishment, stress relief, a sense of purpose and meaning, and a sense of safety through control and predictability.

-Here are some ideas for activities that will help meet these needs, reduce cravings, help with recovery from addiction, and fill some of the hours freed from compulsive gaming.
+Here are some things to do instead of gaming that will help meet these needs, reduce cravings, help with recovery from addiction, and fill some of the hours freed from compulsive gaming.

-Please don’t let the length of this list overwhelm you.
+Please don't let the length of this list overwhelm you.
 The idea is not to start ten new things and try to change everything all at once.
 We seek small bits of progress, not perfection.
 A good place to start is to put first things first.
 What need is currently most important?
-What’s right in front of me?
+What's right in front of me?
 What opportunity has come my way recently?
-If we take steps of small improvement with one or two areas each day, we are moving in the right direction.
+If we take steps of small improvement with one or two areas today, and take another few small steps tomorrow, and try out another area next week, we are moving in the right direction.

 - Talking with a sponsor or recovery buddy, CGAA meetings, or step work

 - Getting outside for fresh air and sunlight by taking a walk or doing some outdoor work

 - Meditation, coloring, craft work, journaling, or reading